-All the good writing on assertiveness suggest that we use ‘I’ statements, which go something like this: When I hear loud noises, such as raised voices on the phone, I find it difficult to concentrate on my work and I’m wondering if you could lower your voice so that we have a quieter workplace.
+All the good writing on assertiveness suggests that we use ‘I’ statements, which go something like this: When I hear loud noises, such as raised voices on the phone, I find it difficult to concentrate on my work and I’m wondering if you could lower your voice so that we can have a quieter workplace.
 What do you think, can we work this out?

 The Negative Co-worker